clowdhaus/terraform-aws-iam/README.md

 - [iam-assumable-role-with-oidc](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/examples/iam-assumable-role-with-oidc) - Create individual IAM role which can be assumed from specified subjects federated with a OIDC Identity Provider
 - [iam-assumable-role-with-saml](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/examples/iam-assumable-role-with-saml) - Create individual IAM role which can be assumed by users with a SAML Identity Provider
 - [iam-assumable-role](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/examples/iam-assumable-role) - Create individual IAM role which can be assumed from specified ARNs (AWS accounts, IAM users, etc)
-- [iam-assumable-roles-with-saml](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/examples/iam-assumable-roles-with-saml) - Create several IAM roles which can be assumed by users with a SAML Identity Provider
 - [iam-group-complete](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/examples/iam-group-complete) - IAM group with users who are allowed to assume IAM roles in another AWS account and have access to specified IAM policies
 - [iam-group-with-assumable-roles-policy](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/examples/iam-group-with-assumable-roles-policy) - IAM group with users who are allowed to assume IAM roles in the same or in separate AWS account
 - [iam-group-with-policies](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/examples/iam-group-with-policies) - IAM group with users who are allowed specified IAM policies (eg, "manage their own IAM user")